 Quiz bowl is an academic competition in which two teams of students compete to answer as many questions as possible on topics including literature, history, science, art, music, mythology, religion, philosophy, social science, geography, current events, and pop culture.
-This website focuses on the high school and middle school quiz bowl circuits in Southern California.
+This website focuses on the high school and middle school quiz bowl circuits in Northern California.
 You can find more information about the game in this series of articles provided by the Partnership for Academic Competition Excellence.

 What is a game of quiz bowl like?